 Q10.
 Yes definitely, as parental engagement has been shown to be most beneficial in the early learning years, 0-3.
 Basic educational principles should be seamless through till 18.

 Question 11 Should the Bill include a requirement that all schools in Scotland pursue the principles of pupil participation set out in Chapter 3?
-Should this be included in the Headteachers’ Charter?
+Should this be included in the Head Teachers’ Charter?

 Yes, pupil engagement and participation in educational decision making is essential.
-Pupils should have a say in their own futures and not only a pupils Council structure but facilitators should be in place at school to allow this communication to happen.
+Pupils should have a say in their own futures and not only a Pupil Council structure.
+Facilitators should be in place at school to allow effective pupil contribution to happen.

 Question 12 What are your thoughts on the proposal to create a general duty to support pupil participation, rather than specific duties to create Pupil Councils, committees etc…?

 Q12.
-Yes there should be encouragement to support pupil participation with a basic structure and format in place that allows this, but making it a legal duty is unnecessary and participation can only ever be given as a choice to pupils and cannot be made compulsory.
+Yes there should be encouragement to support pupil participation with a basic structure and format in place that allows this.
+Removing specific duties allows schools to be imaginative and creative in their approach to pupil participation.
+Perhaps it should be monitored to ensure that changing the status of this duty from specific to general does not mean that the place of pupil participation in schools is lost.
+However, making it a legal duty is unrealistic as participation can only ever be given as a choice to pupils and cannot be made compulsory.

 Question 13 Should the Bill include provisions requiring each local authority to collaborate with partner councils and with Education Scotland in a Regional Improvement Collaborative?
 EMPOWERING SCHOOLS A CONSULTATION ON THE PROVISIONS OF THE EDUCATION (SCOTLAND) BILL 33

 A13.
 Collaborating with partner Councils holds the promise of sharing expertise, support and challenge with the possibility of improving the whole system.